jeffknupp/blog/content/2012-02-07-using-git-with-django.md

-title: "Using Git with Django"
+title: Using Git with Django
 date: 2012-02-07 07:57
 categories: git django python